NishantTharani/LogSeqToObsidian/README.md

 Flags:

 - Add the `--overwrite_output` flag if you want any existing folder at the output path to be overwritten
+- Add the `--unindent_once` flag if you want all lines to be unindented once.
+If you do this, the base level of indentation will be paragraph-style text with no bullet points

 ### Further information